 A different perspective when taking photos is good as you can never be too sure what your client is going to like until they see them.

 One of my favourite things to do when shooting clients who have been friends for a long time is to recreate one of their old embarrassing photos from the past.
 This works especially well if they we’re children when it was first taken.

 This can be a little time consuming when working with multiple models and the lighting and location is going to be hard to get perfect but give it enough time and you’ll produce some really interesting results.

 The photo below took about 30 mins of preparation and shooting to complete.
 It was never going to be spot on; the important thing is that the clients absolutely loved it.

-There are no Bad Photos
+There Are no Bad Photos

-If your clients are having fun when they’re trying to pose, the chances are they’ll be laughing; ruining the shot that you were originally going for.
+If your clients are having fun when they’re trying to pose, the chances are they’ll start laughing; ruining the shot that you were originally going for.
 I urge you to carry on shooting as you never quite know what it’s going to look like.